vestigegroup/laravel-angularjs-adminlte/readme.md

-# Laravel 5.2 and AngularJS - Metronic Template
+# Laravel 5.2 and AngularJS

-Template Metronic applied in Laravel 5.2 with AngularJS Some basic components are registered in the init files of dependency managers
+Clean installation of Laravel with AngularJS and some useful components ready to be installed with dependency managers

 ```
-git clone git@bitbucket.org:LeandroHermes/metronic_laravel_angularjs.git
+git clone git@bitbucket.org:LeandroHermes/laravel_angularjs.git
 ```

 Direcionar prompt para dentro da pasta: